chikeud/BLive-Assessment/README.md

 # run webpack build
 npm run build

-# check for dist folder
-wait a few seconds until dist folder is created.
-When done, open the index.html file in the dist folder to view form.

 ```

+## Check for dist folder

+Wait a few seconds until dist folder is created.
+When done, open the index.html file in the dist folder in your browser to view form.